-The following is a transcript of a presentation I gave at the Neil Patel Advanced SEO Summit on April 20, 2017.
-I am constantly asked the question “How did you get to be a contributor at so many major media publications?” so this presentation is an in-depth look at exactly how I did it, and how you can do it too.
+The following is a transcript of a presentation we gave at the Neil Patel Advanced SEO Summit.
+We are consistently asked the question “How did you get to be a contributor at so many major media publications?” so this presentation is an in-depth look at exactly how we did it, and how you can do it too.
 I hope you find it helpful!
-For more help, see my guide, The Ultimate, Step-by-Step Guide to Building Your Business by Guest Blogging.
+For more help, see the following resources:

-Hey everyone, and welcome to my presentation on how to scale guest posting to major media publications.
+Hey everyone, and welcome to my presentation on how to scale guest posting or guest post opportunities to major media publications.
 The goal of this presentation is to give you the tools you need to get articles published on major media publications, like Forbes, Inc, TechCrunch, Entrepreneur.com, and others, which is awesome for branding, awareness, website traffic, and SEO.

-But first, a bit about me.
-My name is Jayson DeMers, and I’m the founder & CEO of a Seattle-based content marketing agency called SEO.co.
-I’m also a regular contributor or have contributed to a bunch of various major media publications, including Forbes, Entrepreneur, The Huffington Post, Inc, Time Magazine, Fortune, MSN.com, Yahoo.com, The Wall Street Journal, Search Engine Land, Search Engine Watch, and the list goes on.
+We have contributed to a bunch of various major media publications, including Forbes, Entrepreneur, The Huffington awesome Post, Inc, Time Magazine, Fortune, MSN.com, Yahoo.com, The Wall Street Journal, Search Engine Land, Search Engine Watch, and the list goes on.

 If you’re here because you want help getting links for your website from major media publications, I’m about to show you the exact process that worked for me to become a contributor at all the publications I’ve written for.
 If by the end you decide you still want help, check out our contact form at SEO.co, or shoot us an email, we’d be happy to help.